NicholasBHubbard/Yabsm/README.md

     successfully copied "cd" command to clipboard
   #+END_SRC
-  You do not have to pass your subvolume or query on the command line (you can pass just one if you'd like)
+  You do not have to pass your subvolume or query on the command line (you can pass just one if you'd like).
   #+BEGIN_SRC
   $ yabsm-find
   select subvolume: